Constant proportion debt obligation: Initial reaction

 The first CPDO deal was issued in 2006 by ABN-AMRO and was rated AAA/Aaa.
 Many analysts were initially skeptical of the rating assigned, partly because the CPDO note paid interest of Libor plus 200bp but also since the deal contained a majority of market risk (spread risk) rather than credit risk - an exposure not normally rated by rating agencies.
-A few months later, Moody's released a comment to the effect that, while they still stood by their original rating, they acknowledge that the rating is highly volatile compared to other triple-A rated instruments.
 They also indicated that future deals would be highly unlikely to achieve the same rating with the same spread.
 Fitch Ratings in April 2007 released a report warning the market on the constant proportion debt obligations (CPDO) dangers.

 Later CPDOs had more conservative structures and were offered at AAA/Aaa with a much lower spread.

 Financial Times reported on May 21, 2008 that an investigation by FT has discovered that Moody's awarded incorrect triple-A ratings to billions of dollars' worth of a type of complex debt product due to a bug in its computer models.
 Internal Moody's documents seen by the FT show that some senior staff within the credit agency knew early in 2007 that products rated the previous year had received top-notch triple A ratings and that, after a computer coding error was corrected, their ratings should have been up to four notches lower.